Mohs Scale of Hardness

-A German mineralogist, Fredrich Mohs invented a scale of relative mineral hardness that has become known as the Mohs scale.
-Until this day, this scale has been a valuable tool in identifying minerals since 1812.
+A German mineralogist, Friedrich Mohs, invented a scale of relative mineral hardness that became known as the Mohs scale.
+Until this day, this scale has been a valuable tool in identifying minerals and grading their durability since 1812.

 10 Diamond